 61+ QR Code Usage Statistics 2024: Latest Facts and Insights [Updated]

-QR codes have been hailed all over the globe as “the comeback kid.”
-These matrix barcodes take users virtually anywhere online when scanned with a smartphone’s camera or a scanning device.
+QR codes have been hailed worldwide as “the comeback kid.”
+These matrix barcodes can be scanned with a smartphone’s camera or a scanning device to take users virtually anywhere online.

 The QR code dates back to 1994 but gained prominence in 2020 as the world switched to a contactless lifestyle as a preventive measure against COVID-19.